Celebrating Eleven Years Online...!

 What is NC...?
 It simply means Numerically Controlled...!

 The role of the Maxsurf companion program, Workshop, is to create structure.
-From Workshop one can output parts via DXF, and then add detail within a dedicated CAD program such as Microstation or AutoCAD.
-In the CAD environment, parts are also nested to fit the plates where the parts will be cut.
-Here's a link to a general discussion of NC Boat Building Advantages.
+From Workshop one can output parts via DXF, and then add detail within a dedicated CAD program such as Microstation or Autocad.
+In the CAD environment, parts are then nested to fit the plates from which the parts will be cut.
+For a concise outline of the NC file generation process, see the article describing our CAD Design Stream.

 The Framing Erected image shows those same parts assembled into the frame of the boat, and stringers are being bent in.
 The images in the second series of links show images of the vessel nearing completion.

 A pre-cut "boat kit" has the potential to save the builder quite a lot of labor, not only for the cutting itself, but for the lofting and layout of the parts.
-With a one off project, NC cutting may save as much as 30 to 50 percent or more of the hull fabrication labor on a metal boat, the differences being due to varying builder techniques, and to varying amounts of NC detailing being provided.
+Done well and with attention to detail, this approach not only saves labor during construction of the hull, but also results in a much more accurately cut shape and a more fair weld-up of the hull.

-It is equally possible to have a male or female mold carved by a five-axis NC router directly from the computer model.
+With a GRP vessel, this approach can also yield substantial labor savings for mold construction.
+NC cutting can be used for mould making 'directly' by using a 5-axis router to cut the plug or mould right from the 3D design file.
 In terms of labor, this is extremely efficient and cost effective, there being very little manual labor involved in creating the tooling prior to the layup of the GRP part.

 Computer Modeling & Analysis Links

-NC Boat Building Advantages
+NC Prototyping | NC Parts Cutting | NC Boat Building Advantages